ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2020-12-22-[Image Processing]-Image-Rotation-Without-Library-Functions.md

 ![](/assets/images/20201222/pic1.png)

 ## Program for image rotation with full image display
-As mentioned earlier, the above code can be modified as follows to get the rotated image showing full image as follows:
+As mentioned earlier, the above code can be modified to get the rotated image showing full image as follows:

 ```python
 # Written by Dr. S. S. Gajbhar